 To schedule an appointment with Dr. Alexander Majors at Sierra Pacific Orthopedics' Herndon Campus, please call (559) 256-1639.

-Dr. Alexander Majors is a board-certified orthopedic surgeon and specializes in the hand, wrist, and elbow.
+Dr. Alexander Majors is an orthopedic surgeon who specializes in the hand, wrist, and elbow.
 Dr. Majors was born and raised in Fresno, California.
 After graduating from Bullard High School in 1988, he attended the University of California at Berkeley where he received an undergraduate degree in psychology before deciding to pursue a career in medicine.